Genetics and Public Health

 Theoretical and practical lectures

-With expository and interactive features between students and teacher; use of multimedia, demonstration of scientific research; access to web pages and use of specific software; presentation and discussion of clinical cases.
+With expository and interactive features between students and teacher; use of multimedia, demonstration of scientific research; access to web pages and use of specific software; presentation and discussion of pratical cases and real examples.

 Average class time

-Each class will have an average duration of 3 hours, considering the first half of the time for theoretical presentation of the theme and the remaining time for presentation of cases and exemplification of the topic.
+Each class will have an average duration of 3 hours, considering the first half of the time for theoretical presentation of the theme and the remaining time for presentation of cases, and exemplification of situations and group work support.

-The group work should consider one of the Medical Genetics topic; students are free to organize small groups of 3-4 persons each, propose the theme and perform the oral presentation in the five minute talk format (five minutes to present/five minutes to discuss)
+The group work should consider one of the planned topics of the Unit; students are free to organize small groups of 3-4 persons each, propose the theme and perform the oral presentation in the five minute talk format (five minutes to present/five minutes to discuss)

 To achieve the proposed objectives and develop the suggested skills and knowledge, the syllabus of this course are distributed in 3 groups: